9999years/projects-for-beginner-coders/README.md

   trigonometry to figure out the rest of the angles and side-lengths.
 * Ask the user for two points on a line and print out its intersection with the x and y-axis as well as its slope.
+* Ask the user for a circle’s radius, diameter, circumference, or area and tell them the rest of the information about the circle

+### Calculus

+* Ask the user for polynomial coefficients and calculate the derivative (and/or integral)
+* Display the slope-field of a differential equation
+  * Taking user input is much harder than it sounds — just code the formula into your program
+* Use a rectangular or trapezoidal approximation to calculate a definite integral

 ### Algebra